performikon/startkit0/memory-bank/systemPatterns.md

 # System Patterns

+## Purpose

-This file documents recurring patterns and standards used in the project.
+This file documents recurring patterns, standards, and architectural decisions used in the project.
+It serves as a central reference for technical implementation details.

-It is optional, but recommended to be updated as the project evolves.
+## Update Format

+Updates should be timestamped and appended to the relevant section:
+`[YYYY-MM-DD HH:MM:SS] - [Description of Pattern/Change]`

 ## Coding Patterns